Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 Insurance Premium Audit for Contractors

-If you are an existing client, use the fast lane and include the audit request from the carrier (PDF or screenshots).
+If you are an existing client, use the fast lane and include the audit request from the carrier (PDF or screenshots) so it can be handled accurately.

 What a premium audit is (plain English)